4 min read

 • Sink It: better Reddit experience

-• SponsorBlock: skips sponsored content on YouTube
+• SponsorBlock: skips sponsored segments on YouTube videos

 Communication

-• Signal: open-source encrypted messaging
+• Signal: open-source encrypted messaging app

-• Element: Matrix-based messaging
+• Element: Matrix-based messaging client

-• iMessage: my favourite messaging app
+• iMessage: my favorite messaging app

 Development